Slack 21.01.20

 What’s new

-- The Android app has been looking after itself since New Year’s and as a result, it’s now a smaller download, with faster performance to boot.
+- The Android app has been looking after itself to bring in the new year, and as a result, it’s now a smaller download, with faster performance to boot.

 Slack 20.02.10